Vietnam arrests 8 more in Britain trucks deaths

-HANOI, Vietnam (AP) — Vietnamese police have arrested eight more suspects in connection with the deaths of 39 Vietnamese people who were found dead inside a refrigerated truck container in southeastern England.
+HANOI, Vietnam (AP) — Police in Vietnam have arrested eight more suspects in connection with the deaths of 39 Vietnamese nationals found dead inside a refrigerated truck container in southeastern England.

 Police said the eight were arrested Sunday on charges of organizing people smuggling overseas as the sprawling international investigation into what appears to be a people-smuggling tragedy continues.
+They did not give any details on the arrested suspects.

 British police said Friday that all 39 victims were Vietnamese nationals.
 They initially said the victims discovered near the southeast port of Purfleet on Oct.
 23 were from China, but families from Vietnam have contacted authorities there with concerns for missing relatives.